Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 ![Alt text](assets/screenshot_06.PNG?raw=true)

 ### 1. Turn the ignition on with the `a` key
 To turn the ignition on and off, press the `a` key.
-You should see the ignition indicator lot turn on.
+You should see the ignition indicator light turn on.
 In a real spark ignition engine, "ignition" indicates that the ignition module is active and the spark plugs will fire.
 It has the same meaning in *Engine Simulator*.

 ### 2. Enable the starter with the `s` key
 The starter is a small electric motor that is fitted to most internal combustion engines.
 It spins the motor initially so that it can start and then run on its own power.
 Pressing the `s` key will engage the starter.
 Once the engine is running under its own power, you can let go of the `s` key.